Identity pools (federated identities) authentication flow - Amazon Cognito

 AssumeRoleWithWebIdentity

 Because there is no restriction on the number of identities that you can create, it is important to understand the permissions that you're granting to your users.
-Set up different roles for your application: one for unauthenticated users, and one for authenticated users.
-The Amazon Cognito console creates these for you by default when you first set up your identity pool.
-The access policy for these two roles is exactly the same: it grants users access to Amazon Cognito Sync, and they can submit events to Amazon Mobile Analytics.
-You can modify these roles to meet your needs.
+Set up different IAM roles for your application: one for unauthenticated users, and one for authenticated users.
+The Amazon Cognito console can create default roles when you first set up your identity pool.
+These roles have effectively no permissions granted.
+Modify them to meet your needs.

 Learn more about Role trust and permissions.